cimpresovec/JAHP/README.txt

 ---------------------

-You need SDL, SDL_image, OpenGL and FMOD to compile
+You need SDL, SDL_image, OpenGL and FMOD to compile.

 ---------------------

 There is a 6 second pause in the init() function because some weird FMOD loading bug I had when I was developing it.
 Take the pause out if you don't need it.

+The music is excluded, it wasn't mine so I don't want any license problems.

 ---------------------